-This Wednesday, March 17, we celebrate St. Patrick’s Day.
-This is the religious feast day for Saint Patrick (circa AD 385-461) and marks the anniversary of his death.
+St. Patrick’s Day is the religious feast day for Saint Patrick (circa AD 385-461) and marks the anniversary of his death.
 This day is celebrated in many cultures.
 For example, it is a national holiday in Ireland: a public holiday celebrated among Irish communities in the Republic of Ireland, Canada, United Kingdom, the United States, New Zealand, and Australia.

 St. Patrick was said to use the three-leaf shamrock to explain the Holy Trinity.
 The shamrock was worn in celebration of the holiday as early as the 17th century.
-Many people associate the intricate crosses and lacings with the Irish also.
-So, today, we’re going to take a look at…
+Many people also associate the intricate crosses and lacings with the Irish.

-When I began my research, I thought the Celts were only from Ireland.
-I soon learned how wrong I was.
 There was a region of peoples known to the Greeks as "Keltoi" or Celts.
-The first controversy I found was how many nations are considered to be Celtic.
 The Celtic League recognizes six nations: Alba (Scotland), Breizh (Brittany), Cymru (Wales), Eire (Ireland), Kernow (Cornwall) and Mannin (Isle of Man).
 Galicia (Spain) is not recognized because their language moved the Celtic to a Romance language called Galego many centuries ago.

-Next, I discovered the history and interpretation of Celtic designs are also in dispute.
-There are some interesting theories about the development of the artwork; however, none can be absolutely documented.
-Just like the legend of the Leprechaun, they add a bit of mystical spice to our discussion.
+There are some interesting theories about the development of the artwork, but none can be absolutely documented.
+Just like the legend of the Leprechaun, they add a bit of mystical spice to the discussion.
 What is generally accepted is that Celtic art was around thousands of years before Christ.
 Early examples are available throughout the region often found on stones embellished with knotwork, key, and spiral designs.

 Perhaps the oldest Celtic symbol was the spiral.
 The triskele, or triple spiral, is found on many ancient Irish sites.
 Here is an example on the entrance stone to the Newgrange passage tomb. (reference link) Many theories exist for the meaning including land, sea, sky; the trimesters of pregnancy; the Trinity, or our inner balance/yin-yang.
 Early Christian monks used the triple spiral throughout their elaborately illustrated manuscripts.